 Accounting Assistant Job Description

-Instead of listing software you use in the bullet points, keep things neat by including them in your resume skills section.
+Instead of listing software you use in the bullet points, keep things neat by including them as skills to put on a resume.
 You can also add some soft skills that you think are relevant, but don’t command their own bullet point.

 Accounting Assistant Skills for Resume